 Editor's note: This clause will list conclusions that have been agreed during the course of the study item activities.

+8.X Conclusion on solutions for Key Issue #5

+It is proposed to use Solution #X for the basis of normative work.